 Types of Chihuahua Breeds

 Technically, there is only one type of Chihuahua.
-However, Chihuahuas have different coat color and styles and head shapes as a result of breeding.
+However, Chihuahuas have different coat colors and styles, and head shapes as a result of breeding.

 Coat Style Classification